akashnag/ash/README.md

 $ ash path/to/directory
 ```

-See the [key-bindings](KEYBINDINGS.md) for help on how to navigate in ash.
+See the [Key Bindings](KEYBINDINGS.md) for help on how to navigate in ash.

 ## Contributing